WSAyan/android-DumbStructure/README.md

 # AndroidDumbStructure

-This is a sample project using simple project structure for typical android apps.
+This is a sample project using a simple project structure for typical android apps.

 ## Getting Started